 • Long-term liabilities: Long-term debt or long-term loans.

-Aim for long-term success with realistic startup costs
+Aim for long-term success by estimating startup costs

 The more accurately you layout startup costs and make adjustments as you incur them, the more accurate vision you’ll have for the immediate future of your business.